-On , 2016, our board of directors adopted and our shareholders approved our 2016 Plan to replace the 2011 Plan.
+On January 14, 2016, our board of directors adopted and our shareholders approved our 2016 Plan to replace the 2011 Plan.
 Our 2016 Plan provides us flexibility to use various equity-based incentive and other awards as compensation tools to motivate our workforce.
 These tools include share options, share appreciation rights, restricted shares, restricted share units, unrestricted shares, performance share awards, cash-based awards and dividend equivalent rights.
-The 2015 Plan will become effective on the date immediately preceding the closing of this offering.
+The 2016 Plan will become effective immediately prior to the pricing of this offering.

-We have initially reserved ordinary shares for the issuance of awards under the 2016 Plan plus any shares available under the 2011 Plan and not subject to any outstanding options as of the effective date of the 2016 Plan.
-The 2016 Plan provides that the number of ordinary shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2017, by % of the outstanding number of ordinary shares on the immediately preceding December 31 or such lesser number of ordinary shares as determined by our compensation committee.
+We have initially reserved 65,029,595 ordinary shares for the issuance of awards under the 2016 Plan plus any shares available under the 2011 Plan and not subject to any outstanding options as of the effective date of the 2016 Plan.
+The 2016 Plan provides that the number of ordinary shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2017, by 5% of the outstanding number of ordinary shares on the immediately preceding December 31 or such lesser number of ordinary shares as determined by our compensation committee.
 This number is subject to adjustment in the event of an share split, share dividend or other change in our capitalization.
 In addition, shares not needed to fulfill any obligations under the 2011 Plan will also be available for issuance under the 2016 Plan.